There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 3. Lender Matching

-A broker (like Motorly) connects you with lenders who are most likely to approve your application.
+A broker (like Motorly) connects you with finance partners who are most likely to approve your application.

 4. Offer Review